Shikhar167/pm/README.md

 # Shikhar Singh
-## (Pronounced : She-k-her) Sanskrit literal translation : Shikhar - 'Mountain Peak', Singh - 'Lion' 🏔️🦁
+## (Pronounced : She-k-her)
+### Cool fact : The Sanskrit translation of my name : Shikhar - 'Mountain Peak 🏔️', Singh - 'Lion🦁'

 I'm an Aspiring Product Manager deeply fascinated by the potential of blending data-driven insights to guide the development of innovative, user-centric products.
 My passion lies in harnessing the power of data to inform strategy, innovation, and impact, ensuring that every product decision is aided by solid evidence and strategic analysis.